 Since it filters from the inside out, it won’t collapse like other filters.

 This one comes standard with a 50-foot hose, so you can tackle big jobs right out of the box.

-The 495 is as smart a system as it is strong.
-It has an onboard computer which manages the flow, and a display showing pressure, gallons, hours used, and other error messages and diagnostics for the system.
+The Graco Ultra Max II 495 is as smart a system as it is strong.
+It has an onboard computer that manages the flow, and a display showing pressure, gallons, hours used, and other error messages and diagnostics for the system.

-It tracks usage time and gallons for maintenance, and is ideal for pros who are managing a fleet of sprayers.
-The system can tell you how many gallons you’ve sprayed over the machine’s working life, and it has a resettable counter so you can keep track of material usage on each job!
+It tracks usage time and gallons for maintenance and is ideal for pros who are managing a fleet of sprayers.
+The system can tell you how many gallons you’ve sprayed over the machine’s working life, and it has a resettable counter so you can keep track of material used on each job!

 It’s paired with an excellent gun: Graco’s all-metal contractor gun.
 It’s durable, versatile, and more ergonomic than other airless sprayer tools.
-Out of the box, the 495 comes with a 517 switch tip and guard.
+Out of the box, the Graco Ultra Max II 495 comes with a 517 switch tip and guard.
 It’s reversible, so you can easily clear clogs.
 However, between the size of the tip and the power of the pump, this is pretty hard to jam.

 It’s an excellent all-purpose gun/tip combo for latexes and typical house paints, as well as stains and oil-base primers.
 You can also buy a few different tip sizes to help adjust for different projects and surfaces.

 It’s easy to move around, unlike a lot of big, pro-grade units.
 We’re recommending the cart model, which allows you to roll the pump around with a 5-gallon bucket attached.
 It draws from the bucket through a flexible suction hose.
 It has thick, grippy tires that handle well on job site terrain as well as indoor settings.